Tips for the First Two Weeks of Breastfeeding

 By about day 5 after birth, baby should have at least 6 wet diapers and 3 yellow stools per day.
 This will continue for about the first 6 months.

-This might feel like a lot to consider as you’re breastfeeding a newborn, but don't panic - easy tools like the MyMedela app help you track these important stats straight from your smartphone so you and your doctor can be assured that your baby is healthy and thriving as they continue to grow!
+This might feel like a lot to consider as you’re breastfeeding a newborn, but don't panic - accessories like a maternity and nursing pillow can help you both find comfortable nursing positions while easy tools like the MyMedela app help you track these important stats straight from your smartphone so you can be assured that your baby is healthy and thriving as they continue to grow!